Adventure Canada cancels all 2020 trips

 “The COVID-19 virus has led to numerous travel restrictions and advisories, aimed at reducing the spread of the virus for the well-being of all,” it said in a news release.
 “The situation has affected virtually everyone in some way, and Adventure Canada is no exception.”

-Because of Canadian government decisions, Ocean Endeavour voyages for 2020 have been canceled.
+Because of Canadian government decisions, Ocean Endeavour voyages for 2020 have been cancelled.

 “This is a very difficult challenge for our clients, staff, crew, partners and the communities we work with.
 But we know that the steps we all take now allow us to plan for much better outcomes in the future,” it said in the news release.
 “With that in mind, we have every intention of operating our full scheduled 2021 season aboard Ocean Endeavour.”